Sign Up

 Objectives

-Upon completion of this self-study module, the participant will be able to:
+Upon completion of this course, the participant will be able to:

-3. Characterize the importance of using plain language when providing information to patients.
+2. Characterize the significance of using plain language when communicating with patients.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.